ca0ss/ToolOPT6-Calculator/README.md

 #Expandig the Project
 If your TV have different menu item, don't use the software but wrote here a new Issue. i will implement it on a new release :)
 If you have ToolOPT6 option locked out, you can unlock it having JailBreak, wrote me on t.me/Ca0ss93

+#FAQ
+Q: My TV model is not listed on "TV Series" field, can I use this tool?
+A: Yes only if when you put all your toolOPT6 settings on the calculator and it show you your current code.

+Q: I don't know how to access that menu.
+A: Just Google "How to access LG Service Menu without the Service Remote"

+Q: When I calculate a code with #any option# selected, the tv won't select that.
+A: I find most of the option online based on picture taken from the tv, maybe some tv have different option.
+For example some tv have "DTS Virtual X" on Sound Mode, other not.

+Q: I succesfull reach toolOPT6 menu, but the input field is read only, how i can change it?
+A: You need Jailbreak your tv.
+Via ROOT command shell it is possible to tamper some qml file thus unlocking the menu.
+There is no online documentation about it but it's something I've done a couple of times and it's relatively safe.
+Wrote me on Telegram at t.me/Ca0ss93